EnigmaVSSUT/Induction-2023/README.md

 ## Week-3 (4 - 8 April) | Competitive Programming <img src="./assets/maze.gif" width="30">
 <br>
-Third week starts with a rigorous learning of competitive coding and python with some interesting modules.
+Third week starts with a rigorous learning of competitive coding with some interesting modules.
 After that, their will be a series of tasks to test your understanding.

 Competitive Programming<br>
     - Task: **Coming Soon!**
 <br>
 ## Week-4 (9 - 14 April) | Artificial Intelligence and Machine Learning <img src="./assets/Ai.gif" width="60">
 <br>
-Fourth week starts with a rigorous learning of competitive coding and python with some interesting modules.
-After that, their will be a series of tasks to test your understanding.
+Fourth week is a walk through the revolutionary domain of AI/ML with an exciting task to boost your interest and give you an overview of the field.

 <hr>